peteroupc/peteroupc.github.io/colorgen.md

 - **Object.** There are two kinds of "objects": **reflective** (opaque) and **transmissive** (translucent or transparent).
 A _reflectance curve_ or _transmittance curve_, respectively, describes the fraction of light that is reflected by or passes through the object, respectively.
 - **Observer.** An observer's visual response is modeled by three _color-matching functions_.

-The SPD, the reflectance or transmittance curve, and the color-matching functions, are converted to three numbers (called _tristimulus values_) that uniquely identify a color.
+The SPD, the reflectance or transmittance curve, and the color-matching functions, are converted to three numbers (called _tristimulus values_) that uniquely identify a perceived color.

 The pseudocode below includes a `SpectrumToTristim` method for computing tristimulus values.
 In the method: